 Expanding on the introduction a little more, if you are new to Gimp, it offers a lot of one-click tools and a huge assortment of filters that are also featured in Photoshop.
-As well as this there are plenty of advanced options that allow huge amounts of adjustment.
+As well as this, there are plenty of advanced options that allow huge amounts of adjustment.
 As with Photoshop, GIMP includes manual adjustments too, Curves, Levels, Saturation, Hue, etc. On top of all this the standard stuff, there are countless user created extension available for download.

-Making sure GIMP is Ready to Install Plugins.
+Making Sure GIMP is Ready to Install Plugins.

 This is not the only way to use Photoshop Plugins on GIMP, however, it is a great way to start experimenting with them.
-The first thing we are going to have to do is make sure GIMP is Photoshop Plugin ready.
+The first thing you are going to have to do is make sure GIMP is Photoshop Plugin ready.
 If you do not already have GIMP installed on your Computer you can download the latest version here:

 Once you have GIMP installed, you will also need to install a plugin that will allow other plugins to function properly, you can grab it below:

 After you have read a little bit about Akvis at the above website, you can download and extract the ZIP archive to this folder: